DavidBrainard/ReceptorLearning/README.md

 This library is designed for use in simulating the responses of retinas to natural images.
-The expectation is that it will usually be used in conjunction with Leiningen (leiningen.org), which provides a single script, lein, that can be downloaded and run in order to resolve and install all dependencies in this local directory.
+The expectation is that it will usually be used in conjunction with [Leiningen](http://leiningen.org), which provides a single script, lein, that can be downloaded and run in order to resolve and install all dependencies in this local directory.
 To do this, simply follow these instructions: